wp-plugins/st-category-email-subscribe/readme.txt

  Once a subscriber is added for a particular category, he/she will receive emails as soon as a post is published in that category.

-**Features**
+** Features **
 1. Add Subscribers for their desired category
 2. Use Widget or Short Code to display Subscriber Form
-3. Add the Subscribers manually, or upload in batch from a CSV file
+3. Add the Subscribers manually, or upload in batch from a CSV file.
 4. Email will be sent to all subscribers as soon as a post is published in that category

 == Installation ==